 Location: Washington, DC

-On this Breakout Trip, we will explore the issues surrounding addiction in Washington, D.C., a city plagued by one of the highest drug abuse rates in the nation, and which is still recovering from the crack epidemic that swept across the nation in the 80s and 90s.
+On this Breakout Trip, we will explore the issues surrounding addiction in Washington, D.C., a city with one of the highest drug abuse rates in the nation, and which is still recovering from the crack epidemic of the 80s and 90s.
 Yet simultaneously, as the nation’s capital, the city also serves as a hotspot for drug-related policy and political activism at the highest levels.
 We will attempt to understand the issue from both perspectives, discovering the factors working for and against drug addicts in their own community, and learning about the institutional problems that policymakers are constantly working on fixing.
 We will also shine a light onto the mechanics of addiction, looking at the interplay between biological and sociological factors, in the hope of gaining a more nuanced understanding of it as a medical problem.

 Opportunity Gap: Pipelines of Education for Students of Color

 The Pace Center for Civic Engagement has teamed up with The Carl.
 A. Fields Center for Equality and Cultural Understanding for its Breakout Princeton Campus Collaboration Trip slated for Spring 2017!
 This trip will focus on educational pipelines for students of color.
 Currently low-income, minority students in K-12 are disproportionately limited in receiving the same level of quality educational opportunities and resources than their middle to wealthy class white peers.
 These stark disparities critically cripples and disadvantages communities of color, hinders students’ access to support services and further makes the dream of higher education more and more elusive.
 We invite you to examine firsthand what educational disparities look like in our surrounding communities and gain a better understanding that access to quality education is undoubtedly a privilege.